-Home » Sales Hiring and Interview Insights Blog » Does a College GPA Matter in Sales?
+Home » Sales Hiring and Interview Insights Blog » Does College GPA Matter in Sales?

 “GPA’s are worthless as a criteria for hiring, and test scores are worthless – no correlation at all except for brand-new college grads, where there’s a slight correlation.”

-This is game changing interesting.
-I’ve seen several studies that show low-to-no correlation between GPAs and what a person earns post college but those studies are based on “average” situations.
-Google hires the best and the brightest and their playing field and level of competition is completely different from the “average”.
-Bringing this back to the world of B2B sales, GPAs are often a primary criteria for highly coveted and competitive medical and pharmaceutical positions.
+This is game-changing interesting.
+I’ve seen several studies that show low-to-no correlation between GPAs and what a person earns post-college, but those studies are based on “average” situations.
+Google hires the best and the brightest, and their playing field and level of competition are entirely different from the “average”.
+Bringing this back from software sales to the world of B2B sales, GPAs are often a primary criterion for highly coveted and competitive medical sales positions and pharmaceutical sales roles.
+They are also important in other healthcare sales roles, such as dental sales, life sciences sales, and veterinary sales.
+A strong GPA can be crucial for securing first jobs and internships, as it reflects a candidate’s work ethic and ability to handle challenges, which are important to prospective employers.
+However, once in the workforce, job experience becomes more significant than GPA.
+During job interviews, while GPA may be considered, interviewers typically prioritize practical experiences and skills.

 My Takeaways Regarding College GPAs in Sales: